Hasnat-Ahmed-Goheer/Next.js-tPRC-practice/README.md

 # Next.js with tRPC Practice

-**Note: This is a private repository.
-Access is restricted to authorized contributors.**

 Welcome to the Next.js with tRPC Practice repository!
 This project is designed for hands-on exploration of using tRPC (Typed Routes, Predictable Client) with Next.js.
 Get started quickly with the following steps:

 ## Getting Started